roodjinocherilus/Porfolio-Roodjino-Cherilus/README.md

 # 📖 [your_project_name] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **[your_project__name]** is a...

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-8
-> A personal Portofolio Website with only basic background information, contact information, and a project showcase.
+A personal Portofolio Website with only basic background information, contact information, and a project showcase.

 <!-- Features -->